SOME QUESTIONS WE GET ASKED PRETTY OFTEN

 There is no need to compress and limit your music to the max to ‘compete with other releases’.
 A dynamic and less squashed track will make your music stand out from the rest on online streaming platforms. it will simply be turned down until it reaches the appropriate level.

 DDP stands for Disc Description Protocol, and is a format for used for the secure transfer, approval and delivery of masters to the CD replication company.
 You need a DDP if you want to print physical copies of your album.
 You will receive a DDP file of your masters from us.

 The ISRC (International Standard Recording Code) is the international identification system for sound recordings and music videorecordings.
 Each ISRC is a unique and permanent identifier for a specific recording which can be permanently encoded into a product as its digital fingerprint.
 Encoded ISRC provide the means to automatically identify recordings for royalty payments.
 If you are going to sell or broadcast your music commercially then it is wise to add these codes to your masters.
 You will need to apply to your country’s ISRC provider to get these codes.

 We have 2 payment options to pay for the mastering.

 The payment can be done by using Bank money Transfer or via Paypal.

 We will send out your invoice with all payment and bank details via email.

 Be sure to include your name, company and address.

 Invoices should be payed stating the invoice-number within 7 days after the invoice date.

-All payments for new clients must be done in advance.
+All payments must be done in advance.